lextm/jekyll-theme-chirpy/_posts/2013-2-3-how-to-tell-net-4-5-only-assemblies.md

 However, one piece of information is missing from that article.
 Given a .NET assembly, something.dll, how can I tell it is compiled against .NET 4 or .NET 4.5?

-“Why does it matter”? you might ask, but if you happen to run a .NET 4.5 assembly on .NET 4 you will get a miserable exception.
+"Why does it matter"? you might ask, but if you happen to run a .NET 4.5 assembly on .NET 4 you will get a miserable exception.
 This also applies to Mono stable releases (2.10.\*), as .NET 4.5 support comes from 3.0.\*.

 If you happen to use a decompiler such as JustDecompile from Telerik, it is easy to open the assembly and see whether it is marked as .NET 4.5.